 A tab is maintained at each table that keeps track of what has been consumed or the check is later computed by counting the number of empty baskets or dishes at your table.

 Below is a picture guide of some of the most common dim sums so you can familiarize yourself if this is your first time trying it!

 There are many kinds of Dim Sum which are normally served in small portions of 3 or 4 pieces each or small plates.

 Dim Sum can be dipped in your favorite sauce.
-Some common ingredients for dipping are soy sauce, sesame oil, vinegar, chilli sauce or paste.
+Some common ingredients and condiments for dipping are soy sauce, sesame oil, vinegar, chilli sauce or chilli paste.

 These are some of the most popular kinds of Dim Sum which you are likely to see at any dim sum restaurant, whether it is your local dim sum dig, in Chinatown or in the middle of Hong Kong.

 Dumplings, Rolls, Buns and Wraps

 These are one of the favorites.
 Siu Mai is steamed and made with pork, sometimes also chicken and shrimp in a thin wheat flour wrap.

 Shrimp Dumplings Har Gao

 My son's favorite and a very popular one.
 Also steamed, Har Gao is made of shrimp, wrapped in a thin translucent rice skin.
 Very delicate flavor.